KaiSD/ogs-site/README.md

 We also keep `mjin-player.js` because it was probably referenced somewhere outside Twitter, Facebook, Vkontakte.

 `pages/` directory contains pages that were valid while we used Pelican.
 I have shared link to Mahjong 1 at least with Dieter by e-mail.

+`news/` directory contains symlinks to Wordpress news as back as to 2016.

+`lang/en/news` duplicates `news/` since those links were given by Wordpress as well.

+`lang/ru/news` directory contains symlinks to Wordpress RU news as back as to 2016.